-Synchronised operationavoids any BS-BS and MS-MS interferences therefore allowing coexistence between adjacent networks without the need for guard bands or additional filters.
-This operating mode therefore simplifies the network deployment relatively to interference mitigation.
-Synchronised operation leads to the selection of a common frame structure, which determines a specific DL / UL transmission ratio and has an impact on network performance (latency, spectral efficiency, throughput, coverage).
+Synchronised operation is the recommended mode for Macro cells in general since it avoids any BS-BS and MS-MS interference therefore allowing coexistence between adjacent networks without the need for guard bands or additional filters.
+This operating mode therefore simplifies network deployment because no additional interference mitigation is required.
+Synchronised operation leads to the selection of a compatible frame structure, which determines a specific DL / UL transmission ratio , which contribute to the network performance (latency, spectral efficiency, throughput).

-The out of block power limit associated with the synchronised operation mode was defined in ECC Decision (11)06-2018 Table 3.
+The out of block power limit associated with the synchronised operation mode was defined in ECC Decision (11)06 (October 2018) Table 3.

-In case of synchronised operation the following issues should be agreed at national level with a general framework involving all MFCN licensees in the band and in the same geographic area.
+For synchronised operation the following issues should be agreed at national level with a general framework involving all MFCN licensees in the band and in the same geographic area.
 In some cases, Administrations may get involved in order to reach multilateral agreements in a fair and timely manner:

 A common phase clock reference (e.g. UTC) and accuracy/performance constraints that depend on the underlining technology (e.g. +/- 1.5 μs for LTE-TDD and 5G-NR), either using their own equipment to provide the clock, or sharing the same phase / time clock infrastructure.
 Permanent monitoring of the agreed clock source is needed.
 When losing the primary reference time clock (PRTC) equipment may continue operation for some time ("holdover period") that has to be agreed and which depends on the quality of the local oscillator in the BS and on the wireless network accuracy requirement.
-If the PRTC is lost for a period that is longer than the holdover period, the system shall no longer be considered in synchronised operation and may start interfering other channels.
+If the PRTC is lost for a period that is longer than the holdover period, the system shall no longer be considered in synchronised operation and may cause interference to other operators.
 Proper action shall therefore be taken (e.g. the BS shall be shut down until the PRTC is recovered);

-A compatible frame structure (including TDD DL / UL ratio and frame length) to avoid simultaneous UL / DL transmissions (guard periods may be different, as illustrated in Figure 3Figure 3)Figure 3Figure 3Figure 3Figure 3Figure 3Figure 3
+A frame structure to avoid simultaneous UL / DL transmissionsFigure 3;Figure 3);

-The terms & conditions where cross-operator synchronisation must apply and/or may not be required (including the geographical areas and type of cells...
-See the following text on unsynchronised and semi-synchronised operation);
+The conditions when synchronisation must apply and/or may not be required (including the geographic area and macrocells, microcells and indoor cells);

-Mechanisms should be foreseen to ensure the pperiodic review of the agreed conditions in order to account for possible market and technology developments (e.g. introducing new technologies, adjusting to new needs in the DL / UL ratio or latency, etc.)
+Periodic review of the agreed conditions may be needed to account for possible market and technology developments (e.g. introducing new technologies, adjusting to new needs in the DL / UL ratio or latency, etc.)